-Subscribe to Portsmouth school's library service to promote a love of reading across the school varying selection of books in their classrooms.
+Subscribe to Portsmouth school's library service to promote a love of reading across the school

+The range and quality of books the children now have access to have significantly improved.
+Topic books are also supplied for every topic which are high quality and accessible to all.
+These are rotated for each topic therefore children are often seeing a varying selection of books in their classrooms.
 Children are motivated to read more and complete their accelerated reader quizzes as they have a wider selection of books.
 The library service have donated books to the school which has further increased the stock of books.
 The library service supported the reorganisation of the library which has become an inviting and welcoming learning space.
 Through contact with the service the year 5 children have attended the Portsmouth Book Awards and year 1 have also participated in this.
 Year 6 children also took part in the Big Read where every year 6 was given their own copy of a book.
 The book was read at school and formed a focus for transition into their Secondary schools.